davejacobs/mint/README.md

 working-dir = "/path/to/source"
 ```

-### Overriding config file settings
+### Overriding configuration file settings

-You can override boolean settings from config files using `--no-` flags:
+You can override boolean settings from configuration files using `--no-` flags:

 ```bash
 # If your config.toml has navigation = true and file-title = true